top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-There are plenty of other key species we will hope for during our journey here, such as Gold-mantled Racket-tail, Ornate and Yellow-cheeked Lorikeets, Purple Needletail, Red-eared Fruit Dove, “Western” Superb Fruit Dove, White-bellied Imperial Pigeon, Dark-eared Myza, White-eared Myza, Sulawesi Bush Warbler, Malia, Sulawesi Thrush, Sulawesi Drongo, Pygmy and Cerulean Cuckooshrikes, Blue-fronted Blue Flycatcher, Sulawesi Leaf Warbler, Sulphur-vented Whistler and the tricky Maroon-backed Whistler, Crimson-crowned Flowerpecker, Streak-headed White-eye, the elusive Dwarf (or Small) Sparrowhawk, Sulawesi Serpent Eagle, Sulawesi Blue Flycatcher, Sulawesi Myzomela, Fiery-browed Myna, and Sulawesi Pygmy Woodpecker, among others.
+Days 5-6-7: The famous Lore Lindu National Park is the largest protected area on the island, covering both highland and lowland habitats and hosting numerous highly sought-after Sulawesi endemics.
+We will have three full days to explore this world-famous birding hotspot, allowing us to focus on some of the finest Sulawesi specialties: the montane Hylocitrea, Geomalia, Great Shortwing, Purple-bearded Bee-eater and the remarkable Satanic Nightjar.
+There are plenty of other key species we will hope to find during our time here, such as Gold-mantled Racket-tail, Ornate and Yellow-cheeked Lorikeets, Purple Needletail, Red-eared Fruit Dove, “Western” Superb Fruit Dove, White-bellied Imperial Pigeon, Dark-eared Myza, White-eared Myza, Sulawesi Bush Warbler, Malia, Sulawesi Thrush, Sulawesi Drongo, Pygmy and Cerulean Cuckooshrikes, Blue-fronted Blue Flycatcher, Sulawesi Leaf Warbler, Sulphur-vented Whistler, the tricky Maroon-backed Whistler, Crimson-crowned Flowerpecker, Streak-headed White-eye, the elusive Dwarf Sparrowhawk, Sulawesi Serpent Eagle, Sulawesi Blue Flycatcher, Sulawesi Myzomela, Fiery-browed Myna and Sulawesi Pygmy Woodpecker, among others.
+We will also keep an eye out for rarer specialties such as Sombre Pigeon, Sulawesi Ground Dove, Sulawesi Woodcock, and Sulawesi Cuckoo.
+We will count ourselves very lucky to see just one or two of these megas.
+Nightbirds are also well represented here, and we will have our first chances to look for Sulawesi Masked Owl and the rare Cinnabar Boobook.
+Nights near Lore Lindu National Park.

-Day 8: We will have two full days to explore the lowland forests of Dumoga Bone National Park and nearby areas.
-Our primary target in the region is the incredible and Critically Endangered Maleo, one of Indonesia’s most unique species.
-These megapodes use geothermal heat to incubate their eggs, but this intricately evolved nesting strategy has made them vulnerable to harvesting and predation.
-We will be visiting a nesting ground where local conservationists are carefully protecting the eggs until the chicks hatch.
-It will certainly require some patience to find a superb adult Maleo, but we should succeed with the help of the excellent local trackers.
+Day 10-11: We will spend a full day exploring the lowland forests of Dumoga Bone National Park and nearby areas.
+Our primary target here is the incredible and Critically Endangered Maleo, one of Indonesia’s most unique species.
+These megapodes use geothermal heat to incubate their eggs, but this specialised nesting strategy has made them vulnerable to harvesting and predation.
+We will visit a nesting ground where local conservationists carefully protect the eggs until the chicks hatch.
+It may require some patience to find a superb adult Maleo, but we should succeed with the help of a brand new hide.
+Many other key species occur in Dumoga Bone and the surrounding areas, including Isabelline Bush-hen, Oberholser’s Fruit Dove, Grey-headed Imperial Pigeon, Silver-tipped Imperial Pigeon, White-faced Cuckoo-Dove, Yellow-breasted Racket-tail, Ornate Lorikeet, Blue-backed Parrot, Great Hanging Parrot, Pygmy Hanging Parrot, Bay Coucal, Black-billed Koel, Sulawesi Malkoha, Purple-winged Roller, Knobbed Hornbill, Ivory-backed Woodswallow, Pied Cuckooshrike, Sulawesi Cicadabird, Sulawesi Myna and the elusive Vinous-breasted Sparrowhawk.
+Night in Kotamobagu.

-Day 11: Tangkoko National Park is home to a wealth of lowland Sulawesi endemics, and with the great help and coordination of local guides, we’ll make the most of our full day here locating some hard-to-find birds.
-Kingfishers are much in evidence here, with Sulawesi Lilac, Sulawesi Dwarf, and Green-backed Kingfishers all expected to be seen on forest trails.
-Other great birds we’ll be looking for are Red-backed thrush, Ashy Woodpecker, Philippine Megapode, Stephan’s Emerald Dove, Yellow-breasted Racket-tail, Purple-winged Roller, and Pied and White-rumped Cuckooshrikes.
-Tangkoko is also a good backup site for other more widespread species, should we have missed any previously!
-The reserve is also famous for mammals, and we may well come across Sulawesi Bear Cuscus, the fascinating Spectral Tarsier, and the Endangered Celebes Crested Macque patrolling the forest.
-Tonight, we will have a late transfer to Manado for an overnight stay.
+Day 14-15: Tangkoko National Park is home to many lowland Sulawesi endemics, and with the help of excellent local guides we will spend two full days searching for some of the area’s specialties.
+Kingfishers are particularly well represented here, with Sulawesi Lilac Kingfisher, Sulawesi Dwarf Kingfisher, and Green-backed Kingfisher all expected along forest trails.
+Other excellent birds include Red-backed Thrush, Ashy Woodpecker, Philippine Megapode, Yellow-breasted Racket-tail, Purple-winged Roller, Pied Cuckooshrike, and White-rumped Cuckooshrike.
+Tangkoko is also a good backup site for several more widespread species we may have missed earlier.
+The reserve is also famous for its mammals, so we may encounter Sulawesi Bear Cuscus, the fascinating Spectral Tarsier, and of course the charismatic Celebes Crested Macaque.

-Day 12: This morning, we will transfer to Manado Airport and catch a flight to Ternate, followed by a boat ride across the channel to Sidangoli to access the coast of Halmahera.
-We will keep an eye out for Beach Kingfisher in the nearby mangroves upon arrival.
-We will then transfer to our hotel in Tobelo, our base for one night.
-After dinner, we will go out again looking for another prime target, the amazing Moluccan Megapode.
-A boat ride will take us along dark volcanic beaches where the species is known to lay its eggs.
-Watching these megapodes visiting their breeding sites in the dark will be a superb highlight of this trip!
+Day 16: This morning we will transfer to Manado Airport and catch a flight to Ternate, followed by a boat ride across the channel to Sidangoli on the coast of Halmahera.
+Upon arrival we will keep an eye out for Beach Kingfisher in the nearby mangroves before transferring to our hotel in Tobelo for the night.
+After dinner we will head out again in search of another prime target, the remarkable Moluccan Megapode.
+A boat ride will take us along dark volcanic sand beaches where this species lays its eggs.
+Watching these megapodes visiting their breeding sites in the dark will certainly be a highlight of the trip.
 Night in Tobelo.

 bottom of page